vseventer/Lady/README.md

 Lady
 ====

+--

+**May 8, 2012: Is this project still active?**
+Yes, although my main focus currently lies elsewhere.
+However, I can always find time for this project if necessary.
+Just drop me a message.

+--

 Ads bring us money.
 Slow loading pages cost us money.
 Unfortunately, many ad providers still rely on the horribly outdated `document.write`, causing browsers to lock while loading.

 So, why not combine the best of both worlds?
 Fast and nonblocking loads, together with ads to make some money.
 Lady defers script execution, either explicitly or implicitly, rendering `document.writes` asynchronously after all other content has been loaded. `document.write` is no longer your enemy!